Tips, Theories & Pointers

 Note: a TTP topic still to come: Tying your materials offset so as not to block that gape….and the release this week by BIDOZ of their offset beads will no doubt feature in this upcoming topic.

 This entry was posted on July 8, 2016 by trutta.
-It was filed under Fly Tying, technical and tackle and was tagged with bidoz offset beads, Grip hooks, hook gape, hook size, kamasan, long shank hooks, mustad hooks, nymph hooks, off-bead.
+It was filed under Fly Tying and was tagged with bidoz offset beads, Grip hooks, hook gape, hook size, kamasan, long shank hooks, mustad hooks, nymph hooks, off-bead.